You are considered an international freshman applicant if you:

 - Have not earned college credit beyond the summer immediately following high school graduation.

-All freshmen applicants graduating from a U.S. high school must submit official SAT or ACT results.
-The test must be taken no later than December 2017.
-While SAT or ACT scores are not required of applicants attending high schools outside of the U.S., these exams are strongly encouraged.
+- All freshman applicants graduating from a U.S. high school must submit official SAT or ACT results.
+The test must be taken no later than December 2018.
+While SAT or ACT scores are not required of applicants attending high school outside of the U.S., these exams are strongly encouraged.

-For some additional tips on how to complete the application, visit our Application Tips webpage.
+- Applicants must apply via the online Cal State Apply application.
+For tips on how to complete the application, visit our Application Tips webpage.

-Freshmen applicants applying to majors with 'Major-Specific Admission Requirements' will be offered admission to a 'pre-major.'
-Students who accept the offer of admission and enroll will pursue required lower division coursework, and then may declare the major when they complete the major-specific criteria.
+- Freshman applicants applying to majors with 'Major-Specific Admission Requirements' will be offered admission to a 'pre-major.'
+Students who accept the offer of admission and enroll at the University will pursue required lower division coursework, and then may declare the major after they complete the major-specific criteria.

 International Freshman Admission Eligibility